microsoftgraph/dotnetcore-console-sample/day28-webhooks/README.md

 1. Add a folder called `Helpers`

-1. In the `Helpers` folder create a file called `AuthHander.cs` with this listing:
+1. In the `Helpers` folder create a file called `AuthHandler.cs` with this listing:

     ```cs
     using System;